exafmm/exafmm-t/paper.md

 `ChaNGa` [@jetleyMassivelyParallelCosmological2008] is also a treecode that uses `Charm++` to automate dynamic load balancing.
 `ScalFMM` [@blanchardScalFMMGenericParallel2015] implements the black-box FMM, a kernel-independent variant based on interpolation.
 It comes with an option to use `StarPU` runtime system to handle heterogeneous task scheduling.
+`TBFMM` [@bramasTBFMMGenericParallel2020] is a task-based FMM library that features a generic C++ design to support various types of tree structures and kernels, through heavy use of C++ templates.
 `PVFMM` [@malhotraPVFMMParallelKernel2015] can compute both particle and volume potentials using a kernel-independent FMM, KIFMM [@yingKernelindependentAdaptiveFast2004].
 The first version of ExaFMM focused on low-accuracy optimizations and implemented a dual tree traversal [@BarbaYokota2012-figshare,@YokotaBarba2011a,@yokotaFMMBasedDual2013].
 It was GPU-enabled using CUDA, parallel with MPI and exploited multithreading using OpenMP.